diwakar196/custom-test-extension/README.md

 4. Click on the "Load Unpacked" button and select the cloned folder
 5. Enable the extension called "Test Extenion" and Reload the extension once (optional: Pin the extension on the top bar)

-# How to use and Working of the extension (w.r.t basic added features mentioned above)
+# How to use and Working of the extension (w.r.t features mentioned above)

 1. The extension only triggers when we visit the home page of elitmus (https://www.elitmus.com/); (Feature 1)
 2. After opening the testpage (elitmus home page), give permissions for audio and video capture and also it detects the internet stability in background.
 (Feature 6)